LSchatzki/NTangled_Datasets/README.md

 ## Data Formatting

 All datasets in this repository are provided in both Numpy (.npy) and txt formats.
-Loading from the .npy files is easiest; simply perform
+Loading from the .npy files is easy; simply perform

 `data = np.load('path/to/file')`

-Data in .txt files requires more careful loading as will be explained below.
+Data in .txt files is stored in JSON formatting and can be loaded via

+`data = json.load('path/to/file')

 Entangled state generator data files have the following naming convention: 'qubits_ansatz_goalCE\* 100_depth_weights.npy(txt)'